 Thanks to WHC's support and our employee volunteers, we have been able to support pollinator gardens.
 One garden we created in the fall of 2013 and provided a positive impact on local wildlife and raises the awareness of biodiversity conservation for our employees nationwide.
 Additionally, the varieties of native flowers — such as milkweed, eastern columbine, Joe Pye weed, black-eyed Susan and purple bergamot — create different, vibrant colors throughout the spring until the end of fall.

-To coincide with the United Nations Environment Programme (UNEP), World Environment Day, we initiated Ricoh Global Eco Action Day in 2005.
+To coincide with the United Nations Environment Programme (UNEP), World Environment Day, we initiated Ricoh Global SDGs Action Day in 2005.
 On June 5 every year, all members of the Ricoh Group worldwide are encouraged to think about and take environmental actions, wear green to show their commitment, and share eco-mindfulness with a larger audience.
 Additionally, we turn off our billboards and signage — except for our solar- and wind-powered ones — for the day.

 Some of the local actions taken by Ricoh employees include:

 To further underscore the importance of sustainability, we work with partners from government and non-government organizations, as well as our stakeholders, to achieve shared goals.